Project type: Biomass

-Annual CO₂ reduction: 850 tCO2e
+Annual CO₂ reduction: 2'500 t CO2e

 The myclimate support programme promotes the replacement of old oil or natural gas heating with fully automated pellet heating.

 In Switzerland, oil and gas heating systems for room heating and warm water, which are in need of modernising, are generally replaced by other heating systems that run on fossil fuels.
 From a climate protection perspective, replacing the old heating system with automated pellet heating or another non-fossil technology would be a better choice.
 This support programme aims to reduce the high investment costs needed for pellet heating.
 The climate protection programme was developed with the support of proPellets.ch and Holzenergie Schweiz and can be implemented thanks to the financial contributions of the KliK Foundation.

 The pellets are delivered by tanker and kept in the buildings storage, which is often located in the former oil tank room.
 From there the fuel is automatically transported into the combustion chamber by means of a conveyor or suction system.
 The burning provides warmth for room heating and the production of warm water, and leaves behind a small amount of ash.
 The incorporation of a buffer tank allows for needs-based control of heat distribution to users.

 Do you have any questions?
-Don't hesitate to send us an email or give us a call (+41 44 500 43 50).
+Don't hesitate to send us an email (firstname.lastname@example.org) or give us a call (+41 44 500 43 50).

-2,200 MWh of renewable heat will be generated annually
+6,600 MWh of renewable heat will be generated annually

-850 tonnes of CO2 will be saved annually
+2,500 tonnes of CO2 will be saved annually